 Skiing on what is known today as Mont Sainte Anne dates back to 1943 when a group of volunteers from the local area and Quebec City cut the first trail.
 However, the ski area known as Mont Sainte Anne was the vision of Anneliese Surman and Jack Perry who thought this location would be perfect for a ski facility.
 After several years of planning, Mont Sainte Anne opened to the public on January 16, 1966, with ten trails and four lifts, one with a Gondola.
 And in 1967 the ski area hosted alpine events for the first Canadian Winter Games that took place in Quebec City.

 The ski resort has grown from its early beginnings to a place where skiers and snowboarders can enjoy slopes on three sides of the mountain, and a pedestrian village with the amenities for shopping, dining and ski-in/ski-out options.

-Today, Mont Sainte Anne is known as a magnificent family-friendly four-season resort that provides incredible views of the farmlands below along with the St Lawrence River.
+Today, the ski area is known as a magnificent family-friendly four-season resort that provides incredible views of the farmlands below along with the St Lawrence River.

 On the Slopes